 The only thing besides the vessel needing paint is the bridge air conditioning should be serviced & the main walk in freezer needs to be serviced.

 Generally there are limitations with buying a Military Vessel owned vessel.
 In this case the US Dept. of Defense has inspected it & there are limited restrictions on the sale of this vessel because it was sold to the EPA who in turn donated it to the Washington Maritime Academy which is run by the State of Washington.
 They were not able to maintain the vessel as needed so it was assigned to GSA for auction.
 They offered it first to the other governmental agencies & was sold to the current seller.

 This vessel just needs a standard commerce declaration to leave the country.
 The US Dept. of Commerce has a standard form.
 They just want to know that you are not taking it to one of the four countries that we are not trading with at the moment.
 They include Syria, North Sudan, North Korea & Iran.
 As long as you fill out their form telling them who you are, what your intended purpose is with the boat & tell them the destination port it is going to, then the boat is free to go after they approve.
 This can be pre approved for the most part over the phone with the US Dept. of Commerce.
-We have the trade code if needed.
+The trade code is 8A992.

 The seller intended to charter/lease the vessel & has since gone another direction & is very motivated to sell it.